 When a toy or game is marketed to families of children with special needs, we might be as dazzled by educational or therapeutic features as our children are by television ads.
 Sometimes the technology featured in these toys are used more creatively in mainstream toys that come to market faster at less expense because there is a wider market welcoming them.

-In some communities, advocates have developed toy lending libraries so that families can borrow the toys that specialists recommend or that other families whose child has the same diagnosis has enjoyed.
+In some communities, advocates have developed toy or technology lending libraries so that families can borrow the toys that specialists recommend or that other families whose child has the same diagnosis has enjoyed.
 In some neighborhoods, there are mainstream cooperatives that have twice yearly toy swaps so that as a child grows, the old toys can move on to a new household with younger children and they can choose from toys that other children have outgrown.

 The best gift we can give our children is our time and attention.
 Reducing stress and increasing comfort for ourselves can help the whole family cope with holiday events that might be overwhelming to everyone involved.